theNewDynamic/thenewdynamic.com/content/en/about.md

     client: Retro Report

   - heading: Commerce
-    copy: Not your typical publisher, the venerable New Directions
+    copy: Not your typical publisher, the venerable New Directions needed anything but a cookie-cutter design.
     image: /uploads/screenshot-work-ndbooks.jpg
     client: New Directions Publishing